mailsac/mailsac-examples/about/terms_of_service.rst

 - system integration support from Mailsac to you
 - comprise the standard reasons for such access

-We may aggregate information included in emails, inbound and oubound metadata, email attachements, or email body information, for sale or sharing with third parties or customers.
+We may aggregate information included in emails, inbound and outbound metadata, email attachments, or email body information, for sale or sharing with third parties or customers.
 This aggregated information is useful for understanding system trends, spam and viruses sent by malicious systems.

 The Privacy Policy supercedes this agreement, and outlines additional detail around sharing of public and private email.
 When in doubt, THE USER ASSUMES
 CONTENTS OF THEIR DATA ON MAILSAC.COM MAY BE SHARED WITH OTHER PARTIES.
 Mailsac is not a service for conducting sensitive or private matters.

 4b.
 Receipt, Delivery, and Message Accuracy Guarantees